xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 - This script does not thoroughly investigate through the system, the script is a light weight tool to quickly enumerate a host to identify suspicious activity.
 You can use these scripts as a starting point to assist you with your investigation.
 - The script will continue to be improved over-time and additional features will be added.

-### ScanDll Script
+# ScanDll Script

 Description:
 Scans all processes for a particular module.

-- Designed for CrowdStrike and can be used locally.
+- Designed for CrowdStrike, but can run locally.
 - Please be sure to replace the $dllkeyword value to the module name you are looking for.
 - To perform a deep scan, the script should be ran as adminstrator.
 The script also lets you know if you are not running as administrator as a friendly reminder.